roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Ashley's FMM ****** byNonStopFunGuy© It was still almost too good to be true.
+It was still almost too good to be true.
 "So, were you looking for sex today," I asked pointedly, wondering how it really happened so fast.
 "Looked like you were flirting with us all week."

  The teenager giggled again, shrugging her petite shoulder.
 "Not really -- I'm just always horny I guess."
 Then she blushed.
 "I get hot, like, when guys look at my tits."